 With computer hardware, an upgrade is a term that describes adding new hardware in a computer that improves its performance.
-For example, with a hardware upgrade you could replace your hard drive to an SSD and get a huge boost in performance or upgrade the RAM so the computer run more smoothly.
+For example, with a hardware upgrade, you could replace your hard drive with an SSD and get a huge boost in performance or upgrade the RAM, so the computer runs more smoothly.

 Benefits of a hardware upgrade

-- Performance increase, which make the overall computer run faster and more smoothly.
+- Performance increase, which makes the overall computer run faster and more smoothly.

 - Capacity increase.
 For example, adding a larger hard drive allows the computer to store more information.
 Adding more memory increases the computers ability to run more programs efficiently.

 - It may be necessary to upgrade the computer to meet a program or games system requirements.

 Although the benefits are always going to outweigh the disadvantages of a hardware upgrade, it is still worth noting what disadvantages there may be when upgrading hardware.

 - Damage during install.
 It is possible if not done correctly (e.g., not taking ESD precautions) or using to much force that you may damage the new hardware during the upgrade.

 - When upgrading major computer components such as a hard drive or motherboard, you may need to reinstall all of your software that can be a significant time investment.